LuisS96/Redes_de_Computadoras/proyecto_final/README.md

 #### Theory
 The File Transfer Protocol (FTP) is a set of rules that machines use to transfer files over a TCP/IP network.
 These kind of servers are machines dedicated to receiving an FTP connection from FTP clients.
 In order to access the files of a FTP server, most of the time, a username and a password must be provided to the server, ensuring a somewhat secure server.
 Once the access is granted, the client can ask for a certain file in the server’s memory, or it request permission for uploading a local file.

+Most of FTP servers provides us with a user friendly graphic interface, instead of a command-line interface.
+This allowed the improvement of the general access to information on the Web.

 #### Installation Guide
 PureFTPd and Quota needs to be installed, run the following code block:
 ```